GalvinVoltag/The-Timestopper/Release/README.md

 ![image](https://github.com/user-attachments/assets/db0f0ee2-3562-449f-bebb-7840e6e571d6)

 Each upgrade increases the time by around one second, changes by the upgrade count though.
+There can be a maximum of 10 upgrades.
 </details>